SERVING CASS | FREMONT | HARRISON | MILLS | MONONA | MONTGOMERY | PAGE | POTTAWATTAMIE | SHELBY COUNTIES

 NAMI Ending the Silence is a presentation designed for middle and high school students, school staff, and parents or guardians of middle or high school aged youth.
 Audiences learn about the signs and symptoms of mental health conditions, how to recognize the early warning signs and the importance of acknowledging those warning signs.

 Held on the second Thursday of each month, NAMI Southwest Iowa CARES meetings are an informal presentation or discussion on topics concerning mental health and disability.
-Light refreshments will be served.
-Location and topic varies, click the button below for more information.
-ALL ARE WELCOME - No registration required!
+Each month the topic varies and as of July 2022, these meetings are held virtually via Zoom.
+Click the button below for more information.
+ALL ARE WELCOME!